 clusterAdmissionRules: CLUSTER_SPECIFIER: ADMISSION_RULE

-applies in the format
+the rule applies in the format

 location.name (for example,